 - Intermodal is a great option when cargo flow needs to be continuous and in similar quantities.

-It’s critical for shippers to choose optimal solutions for their cargo and ensure compliance at every step to avoid unnecessary costs, possible fines, additional freight charges, and labor costs to rework loads.
+- Shippers must choose optimal solutions for their cargo and ensure compliance at every step to avoid unnecessary costs, possible fines, additional freight charges, and labor costs to rework loads.
 Accessorial charges like demurrage, detention, delays, and per diem can also crop up with non-compliant intermodal loads.
 High-value shipments are not a requirement, but the nature of intermodal includes an added layer of freight security, as there is no easy way for an individual to remove specialized steel containers from trains and trucks or take possession of cargo.

-What Are the Key Advantages of Intermodal Transportation?
+Advantages of Intermodal Transportation

-Save Up to 30% Compared to OTR Chemical Shipments
+Save up to 30% Compared to OTR Chemical Shipments

 Intermodal transportation helps shippers cut costs by up to 30% on deliveries across the United States with a state-of-the-art intermodal transportation network and industry-leading TMS.